borntofrappe/fullstack-d3/README.md

 ### Line

 The goal is to update the line chart introduced in the first chapter, `01 Line Chart`, in order to show a fixed number of days.
-The days are then modified to have the line progress through the year and analyse the contribution of each passing day.
+The days are then modified to have the line progress through the year and analyze the contribution of each passing day.

 _Please note:_ the code might differ from that proposed in the book, as I attempted to create the transition on my own.